Irteassh

 Irteassh is an all-girl A cappella band based in Karachi, Pakistan, which appeared in Coke Studio (Pakistani TV program) in Season 10.
 The band comprises 4 female vocalists Eman Pirzada, Ayesha Akbar Waheed, Sajar Nafees and Simal Nafees.
 Introduced by Salman Ahmad, Irteassh performed Ghoom Taana with Momina Mustehsan in Coke Studio (Pakistani season 10).

 Early career

-The four girls were discovered by Salman Ahmed of Junoon (band) during a musical competition and he then took them to Coke Studio.
+The four girls were discovered by Salman Ahmed of Junoon during a musical competition and he then took them to Coke Studio.
 Soon after the show, they formed a band and Ayesha Akbar Waheed came up with the name Irteassh that means wave forms of the voice.